h4shell/template-contatore/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+I would also like to share with you some links that will help you find material to implement on your websites.

 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)